 Information is the lifetime of the modern enterprise, and it is growing at a breakneck rate.

-Today’s business users want simple, easy way to file sync & share in their office environment that allows them to access their files seamlessly on all kinds of devices, and collaborate with customers, colleagues, and partners.
+Today’s business users want digital transformation – a simple, easy way to file sync & share in their office environment that allows them to access their files seamlessly on all kinds of devices, and collaborate with customers, colleagues, and partners.